orange-cloudfoundry/cf-ops-automation-broker/docs/maintenance_info.md

          * [ ] Consider refactoring into SecretsManager to surface parsing role
       * [x] adapt PipelineCompletionTracker to deserialize using SecretsGenerator
          * [x] Add test coverage
-* [ ] Refine BoshServiceProvisionningTest
+* [x] Refine BoshServiceProvisionningTest
-   * [ ] Adapt generated manifest to include completion marker
+   * [x] Adapt generated manifest to include completion marker
       * Need to capture CoabVarsDto or parse it from disk to include it as a completion marker in the manifest (Possibly through BoshDeploymentManifestDTO)
          * [x] Extract CoabVarsDtoBuilder from BoshProcessor
-   * [ ] Add test of plan upgrade
+   * [x] Add test of plan upgrade
-      *
-   * [ ] Add test of maintenance_info upgrade
+      * Fix PipelineCompletionTracker to handle UpdateServiceInstanceRequest
          * Q: do we need to propagate OSB update call to inner broker ?
 Not yet, see details below.
             * cf-mysql: not yet
             * mongo-db: no
             * redis: no
             * k3s
+   * [ ] Add test of maintenance_info upgrade

 ## Detailed tasks